ESCOMP/CTSM/README_GITFLEXIMOD.rst

 More details on git-fleximod
 ----------------------------

-The file **Externals.cfg** in your top-level CTSM directory tells **git-fleximod** which tag/branch of each component should be brought in to generate your sandbox. **Externals_CLM.cfg** is used similarly to point to the correct version of FATES (and possibly other CTSM-specific externals in the future); the below instructions referring to **Externals.cfg** also apply to modifying **Externals_CLM.cfg**.
+The file **.gitmodules** in your top-level CTSM directory tells **git-fleximod** which tag/branch of each component should be brought in to generate your sandbox.

-NOTE: git-fleximod will always attempt to make the working copy exactly match the externals description.
-If you manually modify an external without updating Externals.cfg, e.g. switch to a different tag, then rerunning git-fleximod will switch you back to the external described in Externals.cfg.
+NOTE: If you manually modify an external without updating .gitmodules, e.g. switch to a different tag, then rerunning git-fleximod will warn you of local changes you need to resolve. git-fleximod will not change a modified external back to what is specified in .gitmodules without the --force option.
 See below documentation `Customizing your CTSM sandbox`_ for more details.

-**You need to rerun git-fleximod whenever Externals.cfg has changed** (unless you have already manually updated the relevant external(s) to have the correct branch/tag checked out).
+**You need to rerun git-fleximod whenever .gitmodules has changed** (unless you have already manually updated the relevant external(s) to have the correct branch/tag checked out).
 Common times when this is needed are: